angular/angular/aio/content/tutorial/first-app/index.md

 ## Conceptual preview of your first Angular app

-The lessons in this tutorial create an Angular app that lists houses for rent and show the details of individual houses.
+The lessons in this tutorial create an Angular app that lists houses for rent and shows the details of individual houses.
 This app uses features that are common to many Angular apps.
 <section class="lightbox">
   <img alt="Output of heroes dashboard" src="generated/images/guide/faa/homes-app-landing-page.png">